ibm-cloud-docs/vmwaresolutions/vmonic/prod_overview.md

 For more information, see [NetApp ONTAP Select overview](/docs/services/vmwaresolutions/netapp?topic=vmware-solutions-np_netappoverview).

-### VMware Federal on IBM Cloud
-{: #prod_overview-federal}

-The VMware Federal on {{site.data.keyword.cloud_notm}} offering provides support for ordering a base vCenter Server instance in addition to providing the option to secure the deployed instances, removing sensitive information, and the open management connection for ongoing access to the instance for management functions.

-For more information, see [VMware Federal on {{site.data.keyword.cloud_notm}} overview](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_fed_overview).

 ## Add-on services
 {: #prod_overview-services}

 {{site.data.keyword.vmwaresolutions_short}} allows you to add various services at instance order time or after instance deployment.
 The following services are offered:

+### Caveonix RiskForesight on IBM Cloud
+{: #prod_overview-caveonix}

+The Caveonix RiskForesight on {{site.data.keyword.cloud_notm}} service manages cyber and compliance risk with proactive monitoring and automated defense controls to protect against threats and to meet industry or government regulations.

 ### F5 on IBM Cloud
 {: #prod_overview-f5}